 Additionally, you could choose to set permissions for commercial purposes.
 If someone wanted to use your (anonymized) data for prescribed purposes, such as market research, you could opt in explicitly and get paid.
 The valuation of the data used could be divided by purpose and defined by a “commodity exchange,” which would set the value of the data output for specific use cases (much like happens with intellectual property today).
 This would allow you to get paid at the moment of consumption, and simultaneously enable financial authorities to clarify taxable income.
 Under certain circumstances, this process could reduce bias in datasets and provide streams of income over time.

 These scenarios are entirely plausible, even today.
 However, without proper protocols and governance, society risks creating a world in which access to data is overly restricted, impeding significant human progress and innovation, or in which authorities require data sharing without striking a balance that respects the rights of the individual parties involved, including businesses.

 Data Marketplaces & Exchanges:

-DCPI is, and will continue, to utilize use cases to demonstrate key hypothesis.
+DCPI utilizes use cases to demonstrate key hypotheses.
 The Colombia Moonshot (facilitating a government-led data marketplace) is one such pilot - the Forum is facilitating a real-time use case that will demonstrate the key commercial, technology, and policy areas central to DCPI.
 Facilitating data marketplaces will promote the exchange of data as a strategic asset for common good and stimulate the transition from a traditional to a data-driven economy.